Health impacts of heatwaves

 - abnormal walking

-- coma or seizures.
+- seizures or coma.

 In conditions likely to cause heat-related health effects always suspect heat stroke if a person becomes acutely unwell or collapses, especially if they don’t recover promptly on lying flat with the legs elevated.
 Although there are many possible causes of acute illness or collapse, heat stroke is one of the most important.